ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

  - the ***magnitude*** of the force exerted by the field at a given point only depends on that point's distance from the center,
  - the force ***direction*** is parallel
  -  to the segment connecting the center to that point.

-It is a well known fact that the position that a particle subject to a central force field occupies in the course of time is always contained in a plane, due to a simple "symmetry argument".
+An often repeated statement says quoted  well known fact that the position that a particle subject to a central force field occupies in the course of time is always contained in a plane, due to a simple "symmetry argument".